mhatzl/evident-wiki/5-Requirements/5-REQ-pub/5-REQ-pub.md

 ## Implementation Details

-A central *publisher* is used to capture all set events, and then forward those events to the subscribers that are subscribed to those events.
+A central *publisher* is used to capture all set events, and then forwards those events to the subscribers that are subscribed to those events.
 For more information, see [DR-20230809_2](6-DR-20230809_2).

 ## Active sub-requirements